 One of ICCVAM’s high priority efforts is to develop alternative test methods for the EPA “six pack” tests: acute oral, dermal, and inhalation systemic toxicity tests and tests to determine eye and skin irritation and skin sensitization.
 These tests are required by regulatory agencies worldwide and represent the highest cumulative animal use across chemical sectors.
 As part of the effort to develop alternative methods for predicting acute oral systemic toxicity, NICEATM and NCCT have collected a large body of rat acute oral lethality data that can be used to develop predictive in silico models.

-Recognizing that no single modeling approach is likely to address all regulatory endpoints nor predict toxicity of all classes of chemicals, the ICCVAM Acute Toxicity Workgroup is organizing an international modeling project to predict acute oral toxicity endpoints using available data.
-This project is intended to be a collaborative effort between member-teams of the consortium, to combine efforts and leverage each model’s strengths while overcomimg the limitations of any individual approach.
+Recognizing that no single modeling approach is likely to address all regulatory endpoints nor predict toxicity of all classes of chemicals, the ICCVAM Acute Toxicity Workgroup organized an international modeling project to predict acute oral toxicity endpoints using available data.
+This project is a collaborative effort between member-teams of the consortium, to combine efforts and leverage each model’s strengths while overcoming the limitations of any individual approach.

 The objective of this project is to leverage the combined expertise of the international modeling community to develop predictive models for acute oral toxicity based on regulatory needs submitted by ICCVAM agencies.
-Models developed for the project will be evaluated, and those meeting defined criteria will be used to generate consensus toxicity predictions of acute oral toxicity endpoints of interest to regulatory agencies.
+Models developed for the project have been evaluated, and those meeting defined criteria will be used to generate consensus toxicity predictions of acute oral toxicity endpoints of interest to regulatory agencies.

-Based on the range of regulatory criteria and decision contexts used by ICCVAM agencies, a total of five different modeling endpoints have been identified.
-Participants can build models to predict one or more of the following endpoints:
+Based on the range of regulatory criteria and decision contexts used by ICCVAM agencies, a total of five different modeling endpoints were identified for project models.
+Participants built models to predict one or more of the following endpoints:

 - Very toxic (<50 mg/kg vs. all others)